ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

 You must have enough data in your directory to be able to segment users.
 You could use attributes, such as group membership, department name, etc. as configured in Azure Active Directory (or your on-premises directory solution).

+### Scoped directory search

+**Before you define your organization's first information barrier policy, you must [enable scoped directory search in Microsoft Teams](https://docs.microsoft.com/MicrosoftTeams/teams-scoped-directory-search)**.
+Wait at least 24 hours after enabling scoped directory search before you set up or define information barrier policies.

 ### PowerShell

 Currently, information barrier policies are defined and managed in Office 365 by using PowerShell cmdlets.
 Although several scenarios and examples are provided in this article, you'll need to be familiar with PowerShell cmdlets and parameters.

+## Lifecycle of an information barrier policy

+Here's the overall process for defining and managing an information barrier policy:

+1. Plan your policies.
+    1. Determine which groups you want restrict (or allow) communications in Microsoft Teams (chats and phone calls).
+    2. Segment all users according to Azure Active Directory attributes.
+Refer to [Attributes for information barrier policies (Preview)](information-barriers-attributes.md).

+2. Define your policies.

+3. Apply the policies.
+(Note that you cannot edit a policy while it is being applied.)

+4. Verify the status of your policies, and view results.

+5. If necessary, edit or remove a policy.

 ## Prepare your environment for information barriers

-**Before you define your organization's first information barrier policy, you must [enable scoped directory search in Microsoft Teams](https://docs.microsoft.com/MicrosoftTeams/teams-scoped-directory-search)**.
-Wait at least 24 hours after enabling scoped directory search before you set up or define information barrier policies.

-Then, follow these steps:

 1. As a global administrator or compliance administrator, connect to PowerShell for Exchange Online, and connect to PowerShell for the Office 365 Security & Compliance Center.